 Today is April 20 and the Navigate the Chaos question to consider is “how often do you use your voice to deal on your own behalf?”
-Those navigating the chaos and practicing the art of living well eventually come to understand how to find, use, and project their voice.
+Leveraging your mind, body, and spirit to navigate the chaos will often require you to use your voice to deal on your own behalf.
 For some people this comes early in life.
 For others, it may take a while or even decades.
 The point is not to worry as to when you find your voice, but to keep searching for it.
 You might even experience some degree of success while navigating your personal or professional life while still learning to speak for yourself.
 Afterall, that is what happened to award winning actor Meryl Streep.

 For many women, using their voice to deal on their own behalf is still a work in progress.
 A 2019 study reveals that while most women do not negotiate when it comes to a new job offer — those who try to get more money were generally successful.
 In a study of 1,008 adult women by Langer Research Associates, 64% said they did not try to negotiate their pay the last time they were hired.
 But out of those who did negotiate, a whopping 71% said they were generally successful.
 So why don’t women negotiate more?
 Fear seems to drive the hesitancy.
 Fear to appear selfish, fear of putting one’s needs before the good of the organization, and fear of being rejected are factors women should work through prior to negotiating.
 A lack of self-care contributes not speaking on one’s behalf as well.